 The student said the university was planning to promote the 7th semester students to 8th semester and later hold combined exams of both semesters in June or July month.

-“It will have adverse implications on the student.
-The University should hold our 7th semester exam through online mode keeping in view the uncertainty about the improvement in the ongoing COVID-19 pandemic situation,” the student said.
+The students said the University should hold the 7th semester exams through online mode keeping in view the uncertainty about the improvement in the ongoing COVID-19 pandemic situation.

-"Given the unpredictability of the ongoing pandemic, most of the universities and colleges outside J&K have already scheduled online examinations of students in order to complete the degree on time," the student said.
+"Given the unpredictability of the ongoing pandemic, it will be highly impractical to wait for months and later hold our pending exams.
+Most of the universities and colleges outside J&K have already scheduled online examinations of students in order to complete the degree on time," the student said.